 Southern US pine forest with a rising light arrow symbolizing Forest Investment Associates timberland growth and inflation hedging

-If you have glanced at your portfolio recently, you have likely felt that familiar, gnawing tension.
-The FTSE is oscillating, UK inflation is proving stickier than anyone at the Bank of England cared to admit—holding at 3.8% as of September 2025 —and the October Budget has just rewritten the rules on pension reliefs.
+If you have glanced at your portfolio recently as we settle into 2026, you have likely felt that familiar, gnawing tension.
+The ghosts of the last few years are still lingering.
+The FTSE is oscillating, and while we hoped for calm, inflation has proven stickier than anyone at the Bank of England cared to admit throughout late 2025.
+The echoes of the past budgets have just rewritten the rules on pension reliefs yet again.

-For the high-net-worth individual in London or the family office in Zurich, the old playbook is fraying.
-The “60/40” split feels less like a safety net and more like a liability.
+For the high-net-worth individual in London or the family office in Zurich, the old playbook feels frayed.
+The “60/40” split—once the golden standard—now feels less like a safety net and more like a liability in this new economic cycle.
 You are not just looking for growth anymore; you are looking for permanence.
 You want assets that are real, that breathe, and that do not care about the latest interest rate decision in Westminster.

-This is where Forest Investment Associates (FIA) enters the frame.
+This is where Forest Investment Associates (FIA) enters the frame with a renewed relevance for 2026.

-While the clamour of the tech sector dominates the headlines, a quiet migration of capital is heading towards the US South.
+While the clamour of the tech sector dominates the headlines, a quiet but powerful migration of capital is heading towards the US South.
 It is flowing into an asset class that has historically outpaced inflation and provided a sanctuary during volatility: Timberland.
-And sitting at the helm of this strategy for discerning investors is FIA, a manager that combines institutional firepower with a deeply human, steward-first philosophy.
+And sitting at the helm of this strategy for discerning investors is FIA, a manager that combines institutional firepower with a deeply human, steward-first philosophy.”

 1. The Inflation Shield